k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

-### For more information about advanced features see here:
+### For more information about advanced features, see here:

 + Hardening procedure